ddom-pubgit/old-script-collection/README.md

 2. Set $Backup to the Backup that is in question with Get-VBRBackup
 3. Use Get-LastBackupDiskCBTInfo to fetch the most recent ChangeID information for the VM in $VMName and save it to some Variable ($BackupDisks)
 4. Use New-VMwareSnapshotDiskInfo to Snapshot the VM and get the current disk information, save it to some Variable ($Snap).
 This cmdlet returns four values in a hashtable: VMView, SnapView, SnapDisk, Snapshot.
 5. Loop over all disks obtained from Get-LastBackupDiskCBTInfo and perform Compare-BackupAndProducionDiskCBTInfo on them.
-Compare-BackupAndProducionDiskCBTInfo requires 4 Parameters sourced from New-VMwareSnapshotDiskInfo and Get-LastBackupDiskCBTInfo:
+Compare-BackupAndProducionDiskCBTInfo requires 2 Parameters sourced from New-VMwareSnapshotDiskInfo and Get-LastBackupDiskCBTInfo:

 -BackupDisk: Disk information from backup.
 Provides the Disk key and the ChangeID
--SnapshotDisks: Provides the snapshot disk data
--VMView: QueryDiskChangedAreas() is performed from here
--SnapView: contains the Snapshot MorefID
+- SnapshotData: Should be the object returned by  New-VMwareSnapshotDiskInfo.

 You will need to pass these from the values you stored in step 4.

 6. Compare-BackupAndProducionDiskCBTInfo will print the value to console for the given disk.

 ### Example workflow